boxpositron/with-context-mcp/README.md

 **Command Details:**

-**`/setup-notes`** - Intelligent Project Setup
+**`/setup-notes`** - Intelligent Project Setup (Updated for v2.1.0)

 - Analyzes your project structure (monorepo, library, web app, etc.)
-- Creates a customized `.withcontextignore` file with patterns appropriate for your project type
+- Creates a customized `.withcontextconfig.jsonc` file with patterns appropriate for your project type
+- Automatically migrates legacy `.withcontextignore` files to new format
 - Updates `AGENTS.md` with documentation delegation guidelines that teach AI agents:
   - When to use with-context tools vs local filesystem
   - Which files should be delegated to vault vs kept local
   - Best practices for documentation management
   - Common workflows with practical examples
+- Creates example folder structure in vault (optional)
-- Creates a cohesive system where `.withcontextignore` patterns and agent guidelines work together
+- Creates a cohesive system where `.withcontextconfig.jsonc` patterns and agent guidelines work together

 **`/sync-notes`** - Bidirectional Sync